RadiantLabs/microgrid-appliance-analysis/README.md

 - Load files by using dropdown:
     - Show `loading` immediately after switching until `combinedTable` is finished
     - Why isn't maize mill and rice mill changing when switching?
+        - Is it React Virtualized not comparing deep or Mobx not observing deep?
+(Turns out it's React Virtualized)

 - Calculate appliance loads based on usage factors
     - Implement Amandas usage-to-kW algorithm, but make the factor adjustable